Sleep disorders are fairly common in older adults. As you get older, sleep patterns and habits change. As a result, you may:

 - gastrointestinal conditions

-- antihypertensive drugs: often used to treat high blood pressure
+- antihypertensive drugs for high blood pressure

-- corticosteroids (prednisone): used to treat conditions like rheumatoid arthritis
+- corticosteroids (prednisone) for rheumatoid arthritis

 Caffeine, alcohol, and smoking may also contribute to sleep problems.